So you want to be a copywriter.

 The cons are you will likely get paid less than you would if you connected with the client directly.
 And, a lot of agencies focus on paying by the hour, so if you’re a fast writer, for example, you could actually lose out.

 But, for copywriters getting started, it’s a really good idea to at least check in with a few local marketing agencies and see how the process works.

 You can find a big list of marketing agencies in this post.

 Work as a freelance copywriter

-With freelance copywriting, you work for yourself.
-That means you’re responsible for everything — the marketing side and the client side.
+As a freelance copywriter, you work for yourself.
+That means you’re responsible for everything — the marketing side and the client side of your copywriting business.